Launch a Governed

 Multi-Jurisdiction Policy

 One question, the right answer for the asker's province, state, site, or agreement.
-The agent distinguishes union from non-union, site from site, and jurisdiction from jurisdiction, so answers are consistent and defensible.
+The desk distinguishes union from non-union, site from site, and jurisdiction from jurisdiction, so answers are consistent and defensible.

 04